hackclub/hackclub/workshops/hash-code-generator/README.md

 Here are some examples 👇

-- create `md5` hash generator.
+- create an`md5` hash generator.
-- create `sha256` hash generator.
+- create a `sha256` hash generator.
-- create app using ciphers.
+- create an app using ciphers.
 - use [chalk](https://www.npmjs.com/package/chalk) & [boxen](https://www.npmjs.com/package/boxen) to beautify the app.
-- create app which generates multiple hashes at once.
+- create an app that generates multiple hashes at once.

 ### ⭐ Live examples with code